Best LinkedIn Profile Tips for 2025 – Career Growth Guide

 - Jeremy Schifeling for The Career Contessa

-“The most important by far in terms of getting the most weight in the Linkedin algorithm is that little headline,” says LinkedIn expert Jeremy Schifeling in a guest slot on The Career Contessa podcast.
-“Just 220 characters, that means it's harder to game, it's more authentic and it's a more important signal for the algorithm.
-So that's really where you want to start.”
+“The most important, by far, in terms of getting weight in the LinkedIn algorithm is that little headline,” says LinkedIn expert Jeremy Schifeling in a guest slot on The Career Contessa podcast.
+“Just 220 characters — that means it’s harder to game, it’s more authentic, and it’s a more important signal for the algorithm.
+So that’s really where you want to start.”

 Stand Out!